Empower Your Practice

 Getting started does not require a major technology overhaul.
 Many practice management platforms now include integrated video consultation tools.
 The key is to promote the option clearly to your existing patient base and make the booking process just as simple as scheduling an in-person visit.

 Financial surprises are one of the most common reasons patients lose trust in their healthcare provider and choose not to return.
-Being upfront about costs before treatment begins is a simple and powerful retention tool.
+Prioritizing financial transparency is a simple and powerful retention tool.

-Where possible, provide patients with a clear estimate of what their appointment, procedure, or ongoing treatment will cost.
+Where possible, provide patients with a clear estimate of what their appointment, procedure, or ongoing treatment will cost before treatment begins.
 If your clinic offers payment plans, instalment options, or accepts specific insurance providers, make sure this information is easy to find on your website and at the front desk.
 Patients who understand their financial obligations in advance are less likely to delay care, dispute invoices, or quietly switch to another provider.

 Clear billing communication also reduces the administrative burden on your team.
 Fewer disputes mean fewer follow-up calls and faster payments, which benefits the practice on both sides.